davips/tamandua/README.md

 # tamandua
-Data processing tools with in the spirit of numpy
+Data processing tools in the spirit of numpy